Interested in knowing how to use AI to improve quality control?

 Information Systems, planning and resource management

-• material and resource management data
+- Material and resource management data,

 For example, consider the resource management of materials, tools, and documentation.
 This practice aims to ensure the right production processes yield the best cost for said resources.

 It can be trained with historical entities, attributes, processes, and decisions to produce decision trees with the most optimal planning and production processes which can then be presented for humans to execute.

 Another example may be the generation of a Bill of Materials (BOM) which details each component for a given product that must be manufactured.

-Production Control.
-Planning and strategy
+Production Control, Planning and strategy

 There are three basic modules of planning and production control which are:

-• MSPLAN (Master Schedule Plan)
+- MSPLAN (Master Schedule Plan)

-• MRPLAN (Material Requirement Planning)
+- MRPLAN (Material Requirement Planning)

-• CRPLAN (Capacity Requirements Planning and Scheduling)
+- CRPLAN (Capacity Requirements Planning and Scheduling)

 Many difficulties in achieving production plans are due to insufficient representation of activities that are not part of the production process but are closely related to it.

 DIKW is the logical structure of data, information, knowledge, and wisdom completing information hierarchy where each level adds certain properties above and below the previous one.